 Scallops are fast and easy to cook and are versatile in terms of how you can serve them.
 Here I’ve created a tasty sauce with fresh orange juice and sweet white miso, a wonderful sweet, salty, savory combination.

 Sear the scallops quickly in a hot pan and serve atop your favorite rice.
 Dress with orange miso sauce and you’ll have a terrific dinner ready in under 30 minutes.
 You can even make the sauce ahead to save time and simplify making dinner.

-Best known for miso soup, miso can be used in many ways beyond the soothing soup at your favorite sushi bar.
+Miso actually means fermented beans.
+Best known for miso soup, nourishing miso can be used in many ways beyond the soothing soup served at your favorite sushi bar.

-If you enjoy unique, artisan-produced ingredients as I do, check out South River Miso.
+If you enjoy unique, artisan-produced ingredients, check out South River Miso.
 They’ve been making hand-crafted, wood-fired, certified organic miso since 1979 according to a centuries-old, Japanese farmhouse tradition.
 You can read about the making of miso and all of the wonderful varieties that they produce on their website.

 To make the sauce, simply combine fresh orange juice, garlic, ginger, sesame oil, honey and sweet white miso.
 Whisk the ingredients together and reduce (cook down a bit) in a small pan and you have a terrific, Japanese-inspired sauce.
 This can be done ahead for a faster dinner.

 Because they are delicate, I use a non-stick pan to sear scallops.
 My favorite is the ScanPan.
 It’s the best non-stick pan I’ve used and works great for searing scallops as well as many other dishes (like omelets and eggs).
 Check your non-stick pan.
 If it’s scratchy and the coating is old and flaking, it’s not safe to use.
 Toss it and invest in a new one.